Famous people from North East England of the past and present

 In the Shadows

-Real name Brian Robson Rankin, the Newcastle-born lead guitarist with The Shadowsfamed for their guitar instrumentals.
-The band originally called The Drifters started out as a backing band for Cliff Richard before becoming The Shadows in 1959 who became in their own right one of the most successful groups of the 1960s.
+Real name Brian Robson Rankin, the Newcastle-born lead guitarist with The Shadows famed for their guitar instrumentals.
+The band was originally called The Drifters and started out as a backing band for singer Cliff Richard before becoming The Shadows in 1959.
+The band became famous in their own right as one of the most successful groups of the 1960s.